iyybpatrick/Web_Ads_Server/README.md

 6) After generating pClick rate, rank ads according to its relevant score and bid price.

-7) According to ads' rank score, place ads in front of users.
+7) Rank ads and display top K ads to users.